hdbg/ethers-impersonate-rs/book/providers/http.md

 }
 ```

-Additionally, you can initialize a new provider with your own custom `reqwest_impersonate::Client`.
+Additionally, you can initialize a new provider with your own custom `chromimic::Client`.

 ```rust
 use ethers::providers::Http;